kristinemlarson/gnssrefl/tests/use_cases/use_lorg.md

 ## Web App

-LORG is an example station on the web app for the Ross Ice Shelf.
-[Please note that the app will be analyzing data in real-time, so it will take 5-10 seconds for the periodogram to appear on the left side of the page](https://gnss-reflections.org/fancy6?example=lorg).
-The web app will return a photograph, station coordinates, a Google Earth Map, and a sample periodogram.
-The periodogram plots the reflector height (RH) in four quadrants (NW, NE, SW, SE), allowing the reflection characteristics and quality of the site to be inferred.
-For example, variations in topography or buildings blocking the reflections would all affect the periodograms.
+LORG is an example station on the [GNSS-IR web app.](https://gnss-reflections.org/fancy6?example=lorg) Please note that the app will be analyzing data in real-time, so it will take 5-10 seconds.

 **Setting Elevation and Azimuth Masks**